Almarch/NLP-from-a-PC/README.md

 <p align="center"><img src="https://github.com/user-attachments/assets/ff1ba80f-fb1d-44e3-a95c-abd6074b4845" width="900px"/></p>

 A python class `/services/jupyter/notebook/Resource.py` encompasses all these steps and the appropriate API call to the models services in order to help integrating resources to the vector data base.

-The OCR and the tokenizer have been picked for the following languages:
+The OCR and the tokenizer have been selected for the following languages:

 <div align="center">
 <div style="